tzpr/queue-detector/README.md

 4. start python app (image processing and queue prediction)

-5. configure Slack app to communicate with node API
+5. create and configure Slack app to communicate with node API